The best Windows keyboard shortcuts (PDF free download)

 • Alt + Space - Displays the title bar menu of the current window.
 You can also access this menu by right-clicking the title bar of the current window.
 The menu generally includes options to resize the window and other app-specific options.

 • F11 - Enables or disables the full-screen view of the active window.
-It works only for the applications that support this feature, like File Explorer and most of the web browsers.
+It works only for the applications that support this feature, like File Explorer, Microsoft Edge, and most web browsers.

 The taskbar from Windows 10